tpimentelms/tpimentelms.github.io/_publications/2023-12-09-pimentel-etal-2023-revisiting.md

 venue: 'Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing'
 paperurl: 'https://aclanthology.org/2023.emnlp-main.137/'
 citation: 'Tiago Pimentel, Clara Meister, Ethan G. Wilcox, Kyle Mahowald, and Ryan Cotterell.
 2023.
 Revisiting the Optimality of Word Lengths.
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pages 2240–2255, Singapore.
 Association for Computational Linguistics.'
-highlights: 'Won an Outstanding Paper award in the Linguistic Theories, Cognitive Modeling, and Psycholinguistics track'
+highlights: 'Won an <b>outstanding paper award</b> in the Linguistic Theories, Cognitive Modeling, and Psycholinguistics track'
 ---

 <a href='https://aclanthology.org/2023.emnlp-main.137/'>Find paper here</a>